dgoldman30/Chess-Engine/README.md

 The `Evaluation` class calculates the evaluation score for a given board position.
 It assigns weights to different types of pieces and their location on the board.
 This is done through piece square tables.
 Evaluation computes the overall score based on the pieces present on the board.

 ### TODO: ✓
-- [ ] Finish check and checkmate, allowing for a complete game to be played.
 - [ ] Implement more difficult Chess rules (en passant, castling, promotion, etc.)
 - [ ] Taper evaluation
 - [ ] Opening book or endgame tables